-Crews in South Carolina begin process to remove John.
-C. Calhoun statue
+Crews in South Carolina begin process to remove John C. Calhoun statue

 Crews brought out chainsaws and started the process of taking down the massive statue of former vice president John C. Calhoun in historic Charleston, S.C., on Wednesday.